Turkish Citizenship

-Turquoise Card Turkey 2026: A Strategic Talent Visa Guide for HNWIs and Global Executives
+Turquoise Card Turkey 2026: Strategic Visa Guide

 The Turquoise Card Turkey program has matured into the country's most prestigious immigration instrument — a hybrid talent-and-investor visa that converts high-value foreign nationals into long-term legal residents with rights closely approaching those of Turkish citizens.
 Codified under Articles 11 and 12 of the International Labour Law No. 6735 and operationalised through the Turquoise Card Regulation published in the Official Gazette, the program targets the very profile of applicant our firm serves daily: senior executives of multinational corporations, prominent entrepreneurs deploying capital into Turkish ventures, internationally recognised scientists, and high-net-worth individuals whose presence advances Türkiye's strategic economic interests.